ardanlabs/gotraining/reading/design_guidelines.md

 * Only break a Project up when developer productivity is a cost.

-* Breaking a Project into multiple projects comes with dependency costs.
+* Breaking a Project into multiple projects comes with extra dependency costs.

 * In many languages folders are used to organize code, in Go folders are used to organize API's (packages).